-Practice must be satisfactory in all areas to pass ı of complex congenital heart disease Evidence of satisfactory practice Tick Evidence of unsatisfactory practice Tick ECG ECG Largely present throughout without 2D image Unstable or frequently absent making interference timings inaccurate Optimisation Optimisation Infrequent, non-repetitive optimisation errors which Frequent, repetitive optimisation errors do not detract from the case which detract from the case conclusion conclusion Complete study Incomplete study Images are complete enough to allow full assessment Images are missing which are relevant to the of the selected pathology, including Doppler study accurate assessment of the selected and measurements pathology, including inadequate Doppler study or relevant measurements quoted in report but not demonstrated 2D measurements/M-mode (if appropriate) 2D measurements/M-mode (if appropriate) - Accurate throughout with minor errors only Frequent inaccuracies or isolated Accounted throughout with himor errors only inaccuracies that change the categorisation of the chosen pathology Colour Doppler Colour Doppler Accurate box size, gain, scale and baseline settings Frequent inaccuracies of box size, gain, demonstrating anatomy clearly scale and baseline settings which prevent , clear demonstration of the anatomy Spectral Doppler Spectral Doppler Accurate use with good cursor alignment and Inaccurate use with poor cursor alignment or optimised waveforms waveform optimisation altering pathology assessment Pathology assessment Pathology assessment Full assessment of the repaired pathology with note Incomplete assessment of the repaired to assess post-operative complications (leaks, re- pathology stenosis) patriology Images missing which are key to pathology No images missing which are key to pathology assessment assessment NA No massuraments significantly inaccurate that are key Measurements key to pathology assessment No measurements significantly inaccurate that are key significantly inaccurate and change the to pathology assessment. categorisation of the pathology.
-Report is complete and accurate Report is incomplete or inaccurate Comprehensive and accurate description of all parts Partial and inaccurate description of parts of of the heart the heart Correct categorisation of chosen pathology Incorrect categorisation of chosen pathology Correct interpretation of findings in the clinical Incorrect interpretation of findings in the context clinical context 1
+Evidence of satisfactory practice Tick Evidence of unsatisfactory practice Tick ECG ECG Largely present throughout without 2D Unstable or frequently absent making image interference 1.1 timings inaccurate Optimisation Optimisation Infrequent, non-repetitive optimisation errors which Frequent, repetitive optimisation errors do not detract from the case which detract from the case conclusion conclusion 19 Complete study Incomplete study - Images are complete enough to allow full assessment Images are missing which are relevant to of the selected pathology, including Doppler study the accurate assessment of the selected and measurements pathology, including inadequate Doppler study or relevant measurements quoted in 100 report but not demonstrated 2D measurements/M-mode (if appropriate) 2D measurements/M-mode (if appropriate) Accurate throughout with minor errors only Frequent inaccuracies or isolated inaccuracies that change the categorisation of the chosen pathology Colour Doppler Colour Doppler Accurate box size, gain, scale and baseline settings Frequent inaccuracies of box size, gain, demonstrating anatomy clearly scale and baseline settings which - prevent clear demonstration of the anatomy Spectral Doppler Spectral Doppler Accurate use with good cursor alignment and Inaccurate use with poor cursor alignment or optimised waveforms waveform optimisation altering pathology assessment Pathology assessment Pathology assessment Full assessment of the repaired pathology with note Incomplete assessment of the repaired to assess post-operative complications (leaks, re- pathology stenosis) Images missing which are key to No images missing which are key to pathology pathology assessment assessment Measurements key to pathology No measurements significantly inaccurate that are key assessment significantly inaccurate and to pathology assessment. change the categorisation of the pathology.
+Report is complete and accurate Report is incomplete or inaccurate Comprehensive and accurate description of all parts Partial and inaccurate description of parts 1 of the heart of the heart Correct categorisation of chosen pathology Incorrect categorisation of chosen Correct interpretation of findings in the clinical pathology context Incorrect interpretation of findings in the clinical context